 How Tyson’s workouts paid off

-Is Tyson planning a comeback?
+Is Mike Tyson planning a comeback to the fighting?

-That said, it’s unlikely that he will actually step into the ring to fight again.
-It’s hard for older people to train, let alone fight, and few fighters have done well by the time that they’re in their 40s.
-It’s possible that ‘Iron Mike’ will return for a charity boxing match, but it’s unlikely he’ll actually fight for a title again.
+As Penn Live reports, Tyson may be gearing up for a comeback fight against Logan Paul, even at his current age of 55.
+He’s been posting videos of his training on social media, and it looks like he’s still got it.
+That said, it’s hard for older people to train, let alone fight, and few fighters have done well by the time they’re in their 40s.
+So, it’s possible that ‘Iron Mike’ will return for a charity boxing match, but it’s unlikely he’ll professionally fight for a title again.